 The Company generally has experienced increased sales during the second quarter of the year, largely as a result of the order patterns of our customers.
 As a result, the Company's second quarter net sales, income from operations and net income historically are the highest of any quarter during the year.
-However, due to the economic conditions of the past year, this pattern was not evident in 2009, and may not recur in 2010.
+However, due to the economic conditions of the past year, this pattern was not evident in 2009.